wolfhaltz/website-ideias/README.md

 # Easy

+1. Build your on basic portfolio.
+It needs to contain a header, a section about you, 3 imgs of stuff you did and a footer with your info contact.
-1. Do a landing page of a dentist.
+2. Do a landing page of a dentist.
-2. Help a friend doing a page for his/her job.
+3. Help a friend doing a page for his/her job.
-3. Do a error page.
+4. Do a error page.
 Whatever error you want and if you don't know which: 404!
-4. Do a website about the last thing you study.
+5. Do a website about the last thing you study.

 # Intermediary